A combinatorial spanning tree model for knot Floer homology: Introduction

 over complete resolutions $L_I$ of $\DD$.
 The $d_1$ differential of $\SS_{\F}$ can be described explicitly.
 Unfortunately, however, $E_2(\SS_{\F})$ is not an invariant of $L$ (see Remark \ref{rmk:untwistedd1}).

 To skirt this issue, we perform the above iteration instead over $\FF$, using a system of twisted coefficients determined by $\Omega$.
 With these coefficients, the knot Floer homologies of disconnected resolutions vanish, and the $E_1$ page of the resulting spectral sequence, $\SS^{\Omega}_{\FF}$, is a direct sum of vector spaces associated to \emph{connected} resolutions, which are themselves in 1-to-1 correspondence with spanning trees of $B(\DD)$.
-This page is isomorphic to the complex $C(\DD)$, and $d_1(\SS^{\Omega}_{\FF})$ is identically zero since no edge in the cube of resolutions of $\DD$ can join two connected resolutions.
+This page is isomorphic to the complex $C^\Omega(\DD)$, and $d_1(\SS^{\Omega}_{\FF})$ is identically zero since no edge in the cube of resolutions of $\DD$ can join two connected resolutions.
 We identify the differential $d_2(\SS^{\Omega}_{\FF})$ with $\partial^{\Omega}$ and, based on a grading argument, show that $\SS^{\Omega}_\FF$ collapses at its $E_3$ page.
 This proves Theorem \ref{thm:main}.

-For the remainder of this section, we shall denote the homology $H_*(C(\DD),\partial^{\Omega})$ by $\HS_*(L,m)$.
+For the remainder of this section, we shall denote the homology $H_*(C^\Omega(\DD),\partial^{\Omega})$ by $\HS_*(L,m)$.

 Although the $\delta$-grading on knot Floer homology contains less information than the bigraded theory (e.g. one generally needs the bigrading to determine Seifert genus), it is still a rather powerful invariant with several applications.
 Below, we briefly recast some of these in terms of $\HS(L,m)$.
+Recall that the \emph{homological width} of $L$ is